silversub/terraform/provider/schemastics-data-sources.md

 {:tsSymptoms: .tsSymptoms}
 {:step: data-tutorial-type='step'}

 # Schematics data sources
 {: #schematics-data-sources}

-Before you start working with your data source, make sure to review the [required parameters](/docs/terraform?topic=terraform-provider-reference#required-parameters) that you need to specify in the `provider` block of your Terraform configuration file.
+Before you start working with your data source, make sure to review the [required parameters](/docs/terraform?topic=terraform-provider-reference#required-parameters) that you need to specify in the `provider` block of your Terraform on {{site.data.keyword.cloud_notm}} configuration file.
 {: important}

 ## `ibm_schematics_workspace`
 {: #schematics-workspace}